Thank you for your interest in Bright Future Foundation. We are hiring for the following position(s):

 - Creates a safe, empowering living environment for all survivors in the shelter

-- Provides advocacy services at court and legal proceedings under supervision of the staff attorney
+- Provides advocacy services at court and legal proceedings as needed

 - Assists survivors with obtaining additional services such as TANF, food stamps, Medicare/Medicaid